 Additionally, these programs keep family members and loved ones up to date on treatment progress.
 IOP programs allow people to return home daily and report back to their families on daily events.
 It also helps increase family members’ understanding of the entire process.

 IOP programs allow people to remain independent while still giving them access to professional support.
 They encourage individuals to reach out to their therapists and counselors when they have problems or need guidance.
 During these programs, rehab centers still create personalized plans that have individual needs in mind.

 Get Help for Your Addiction at Memphis Recovery

 Located in Memphis, Tennessee, Memphis Recovery offers both residential and IOP programs.
 We strive to develop a unique recovery plan that focuses on your individual needs.
 Every person is different, which is why individualized addiction treatment offers patients the best chance of achieving sustainable recovery.

 Our programs place a big emphasis on therapy, which allows clients to discover the root cause of their addiction.
 Some of our various therapeutic approaches include:

 - Inpatient drug rehab

 Beyond therapy, we offer additional services to aid in your recovery, including wellness programs, support groups and educational lectures.

 Don’t let addiction control your life any longer.
-Get the individualized treatment needed to retake control.
+Get the individualized treatment needed to regain control.
 To learn more about our programs, call Memphis Recovery today at 866-304-8254.